Mean-field games of optimal stopping: a relaxed solution approach: Introduction

 The objective of each agent $i$ is to maximize over all possible stopping times $\tau$ the reward functional

 with

-{A}gents have the same state process coefficients and objective functions, and the optimal stopping problems are coupled only {through} the empirical measure $m^n$.
+where $\tau^{i}$ represents the optimal stopping time of the agent $i$. {A}gents have the same state process coefficients and objective functions, and the optimal stopping problems are coupled only {through} the empirical measure $m^N$.
 Since the objective functions are coupled, it is natural to look for Nash equilibria.

 Stochastic differential games with a large number {$n$} of players are rarely tractable.
-The MFG approach amounts to looking for the Nash equilibrium in the limiting regime, when the number of players {$n$} goes to infinity.
-Following this approach, we study the \textit{{MFG} of optimal stopping}, which can be seen as an {infinite}-agent version of the above game. {In this approach, we first solve for a fixed distribution $m$} the optimal stopping problem
+The MFG approach amounts to looking for a Nash equilibrium in the limiting regime, when the number of players {$n$} goes to infinity.
+Following this approach, we study the \textit{{MFG} of optimal stopping}, which can be seen as an {infinite}-agent version of the above game. {In this approach, we first solve for a fixed {flow of sub-probability measures $(m_t)_{0\leq t\leq T}$}} the optimal stopping problem

 with